fbraem/mqweb/api/queue.md

 actually a shortcut for a [Filter](#inquireQueryFilter) :

     filter=I&filter_param=CurrentQDepth&filter_op=NLT&filter_value=<value>

-For compatibility reasons with older versions this parameter can also be passed as *QueueDepth*.

 > Be aware that only one integer/string filter can be used for each call.